juanfe9118/holbertonschool-higher_level_programming/README.md

 #### 0x02-python-import_modules
 * This directory is for learning about modules as well as how to use the import call in Python.

+#### 0x03-python-data_structures
+* This directory is for learning about data structures such as lists and tuplets in Python.